-&lt;sup>49 Customer Advisory: Beware Virtual Currency Pump-and-Dump Schemes, Commodity Futures Trading Commission.
+49 Customer Advisory: Beware Virtual Currency Pump-and-Dump Schemes, Commodity Futures Trading Commission.

-&lt;sup>50 Guénolé Le Pennec, Ingo Fiedler, et.al., "Wash Trading at Cryptocurrency Exchanges" 43 Finance Research Letters (2023).
+50 Guénolé Le Pennec, Ingo Fiedler, et.al., "Wash Trading at Cryptocurrency Exchanges" 43 Finance Research Letters (2023).

-&lt;sup>51 Andrey Sobol, "Frontrunning on Automated Decentralized Exchange in Proof of Stake Environment" International Association for Cryptographic Research (2020).
+51 Andrey Sobol, "Frontrunning on Automated Decentralized Exchange in Proof of Stake Environment" International Association for Cryptographic Research (2020).

-under their oversight.
+Organizations like SEBI and the SEC are addressing problems with crypto market manipulation in different ways.
+SEBI is aware of fraud issues in digital asset markets, but they do not yet have a clear set of rules for controlling cryptocurrencies, as these don't directly fall under their oversight.
 In contrast, the SEC, with Chairman Gary Gensler, is taking a more forceful approach.
-They are identifying some digital tokens as securities and have even taken legal steps against major crypto exchanges for possibly allowing trading of unregistered securities.
+They are identifying some digital tokens as securities and have even taken legal steps against major crypto exchanges for possibly allowing trading of unregistered securities52.
 Despite these actions, combatting manipulation in crypto markets is still a big worldwide challenge because digital assets are decentralized and operate across borders.
-Regulators might need to use advanced technology, like AI for monitoring transactions and blockchain tools for thorough investigations, to tackle illegal activities effectively.
+Regulators might need to use advanced technology, like AI for monitoring transactions and blockchain tools for thorough investigations, to tackle illegal activities effectively53.
 Moreover, global cooperation with financial authorities and law enforcement is crucial for fighting cross-border fraud and making crypto markets more transparent and well-regulated.